fedoranimus/todoist-api/source/includes/_urlschemes.md

 # URL schemes

-The following URL schemes might be also useful when accessing the Todoist applications (iOS and Android) or when performing certain action with them, so they are also included here for completeness.
+The following URL schemes might also be useful when accessing the Todoist applications (iOS and Android) or when performing certain actions with them, so they are also included here for completeness.

 ## Views